ombori/grid-docs/grid-products/api.md

 ### [PATCH] Update Variants
 > **[PATCH] {base-url}/{tenant-id}/{environment}/variants**

 Updates variants with the fields specified in the data object without requiring the product's `productGroupId`.
 Shallow-update is performed.
 Fields not passed in this call stay the same.
-Fields containing Arrays or Objects with the matching specified variant's productId only will be overwritten and upserted.
+Fields containing Arrays or Objects (`productPriceList` and `productItemQuantity`) with the matching specified variant's productId and spaceId only will be upserted.

 | parameter      | type                                  | Description                                                                                                                       |
 | -------------- | ------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |